CEO, Founder & Award-Winning Pastry Chef

 Today, the enterprise is certified as a Women's Business Enterprise by the City of Houston, the State of Texas and the WBEA Women's Business Enterprise Alliance, and has one location in Houston, a thriving Internet presence and she ships her desserts nationwide.
 "It's always been a family affair, first with help from my parents, then my grandmother.
 My daughter, Jen, grew up alongside the business and was a frequent contributor, and now from my dad, a semi-retired dentist who continues to work with me," said Brook.
 That family also extends to Brook's employees, some of whom were hired through the YMCA refugee settlement program and have been with her for 5, 10 and even 16-plus years.
 Her kitchen manager, Danny Jackson, has been with her for nearly 30 years this summer.

 Brook is appreciative that she has made a career out of her passion and gives back in many ways, each year, to her numerous supporters.
 Whether through charitable donations, or pep talks to other young entrepreneurial hopefuls, Sara continually shares her love of baking and business sense with the community at large.
 Even with daily headlines warning Americans of the need to count calories and watch fat intake, and the cupcake competitors who have cropped up over the years, Sara continually adds loyal fans by being part of life cycle events time and time again.
-“We can only go so long denying ourselves desserts.
-So, when it’s time to indulge, Dessert Gallery is here to satisfy the cravings,” says Brook, whose email signature declares, Save the Earth…it’s the only planet with chocolate!
+"We can only go so long denying ourselves desserts.
+So, when it's time to indulge, Dessert Gallery is here to satisfy the cravings," says Brook, whose favorite saying has remained the same for years: Save the Earth...it's the only planet with chocolate!